Software and computational tools

 Usage

-python rank_collaborators.py "Institution Name"
+python sauron.py rank "Institution Name"

 How It Works